Innes Finlayson: Career

-Family
+Family and death

 Other members of Finlayson's family were also prominent in rugby union.
 Three of his brothers, "Bain", "Tote" and Angus represented North Auckland in the 1920s.
 Another brother, Jack, was the North Auckland RFU president for the 1950 season, while another, Callum, played for Otago between 1927 and 1930.
 Angus also represented Auckland for a decade between 1924 and 1934.

+Finlayson died in Whangārei in 1980, and was buried at Maunu Cemetery.